 Durham University strives to be a Fairtrade champion.
 The University has been accredited by the Fairtrade Foundation since 2007.
 Led by the Fairtrade Steering Group and driven by the Fairtrade Policy, the University works hard both to increase the range of Fairtrade products sold on campus, and also to raise awareness of the issues.

-Durham University is the Fairtrade Champion for Durham City Fairtrade Partnership, and is actively involved in supporting Fairtrade in Durham City and also in Stockton where it has a second campus.
+Durham University is the Fairtrade Champion for Durham City Fairtrade Partnership and is actively involved in supporting Fairtrade in Durham City, as well as in Stockton where our Queen's Campus is based.

 To become a Fairtrade University or college 5 goals must be met.